Seagate/cortx-motr/doc/sm/index.rst

 :copyright: Seagate
 :distribution: unlimited

-:abstract: This document describes motr library.
+:abstract: This document describes how and why state machines are used by motr.

 Stakeholders
 ============